-Earlier we have split our data into separate spreadsheets but this time, we will split spreadsheet records into a new workbook.
-It’s useful and reduce our effort in making different workbook with same data.
+Earlier we have split our data into separate excel sheet but this time, we will split spreadsheet records into a new workbook.
+It’s useful and reduces our effort in making different workbooks with the same data.

-First of all, We need to split the records as per state wise.
-And then save as new workbook with the name of the state.
+- We need to split the records as per state wise

 We take our earlier data which looks like below: